siddiskid/Snakes-and-Hackers-II/README.md

 ## Inspiration

+Once upon a time, a village is invaded by an army of malevolent robots.
+Upon leaving, they took away the most valuable things in the world, games.
+While the inhabitants of the village were filled with sadness, a brave warrior named Ryu has decided to step up and go on a quest to bring back the games.
+To do that, he need to beat the robots in four famous games on planet Xamos, Opus, Icrozar and Duex, respectively.
+Let’s see if he can beat the robots!

 ## What it does

-Application takes you through retro games one by one in order of increasing difficulties
+Web Application drive you through retro games one by one in order of increasing difficulties.

 ## How we built it

-Application has been designed using elementary tools of Web Development like HTML,CSS and JavaScript.
+Application has been designed using elementary tools of Web Development like HTML,CSS and JavaScript to design the Frontend.
 All the games have been developed using JavaScript and jQuery.

 ## Challenges we ran into